OlegApanovich/import-products-from-gsheet-for-woo-importer/README.md

 After plugin installation, we need to set a connection with the Google API.
 In the plugin settings, you have to set the Google Drive API client_secret json.

-You need to set connection once and in the feature you can process import woocommerce product with your google sheet file every time you need.
+You need to set the connection once, and in the future you can process import woocommerce products with your google sheet file every time you need.

 ### Set connection wtih client_secret json code.